 - Earl of Sandwich is back and better than ever.

 Everything you need to know about the 5 options for dining with characters in the parks and at the three DLR Hotels can be found in my character dining post.
 I’ve shared pricing and details on each, which characters you’re most likely to see when you dine, how a character meal can save you time in the park, how to make reservations and more.

 My personal favorite is Minnie’s in the Park at The Plaza Inn at Disneyland.
 The character interaction is best here and you will likely see the most characters out of all of your options.
 I recommend a 10:30am reservation so that you can enjoy the less crowded hours in the morning and then break when everyone else finally rolls into the park.

 Special Dining Events with Reserved Viewing for Shows

-Special Dining Events allow you to dine in the parks at one of the participating restaurants and then enjoy reserved viewing for one of the premiere shows – Paint the Night at Disneyland or World of Color at California Adventure.
+Special Dining Events allow you to dine in the parks at one of the participating restaurants and then enjoy reserved viewing for one of the premiere shows.
 Review my special dining events post for many details and photos of each option.

 My Disneyland dining post shares every restaurant inside the park, including counter service and table service.
 I’ve included location, menus, price range, what to expect at each location and what people love to order.